For those of you who watched my Instagram video a li’l back, this post is about my 2017.

 Having a kid was parte deux of personal environmentalism awareness.
 My daughter educated me on the nasty impact the meat industry has on our planet, not to mention the inhumane treatment of these helpless animals we eat.
 So in March, we started a full-fledged effort into a plant-based diet.

-And then that got me thinking bigger and more long term.
+And that got me thinking bigger and more long term.

 I realized that that slight buzzing sound in my head is not the voices of the krazies telling me to leave it all behind for a deserted tropical island with meerkats and a blue lagoon.
 Nope.
 That gnawing buzz is the constant top-of-mind concern I have about the kind of earth my daughter (and possibly her daughter) will have to live on and with.

 So.
 I looked at my 2009 BMW and it stared back at me with 100K miles and the plea of $5K worth of TLC.
 I traded her in for a 2016 Prius Hybrid in July.
 My friends could hardly believe it.
-I could hardly believe (–I should have gone full electric)!
+I could hardly believe it…that I didn’t go full electric!

 The biggest impact of all of these changes?
 I feel MORE good.